mohan123548/Local-Event-finder/docs/sessionlogsmohan.md

-28 april
-mohan
-created git hub and git repo
-thursday 30 april
-done with the branches and added a project  and added members in the  project git hub pull request git hub repository  updated mohan kumar
-05-05-2026
-Update the project name and  working on personas working on scenarios updated scenarios.md in git hub gone through some pull request discussed about the three parts with team members
+# 🚀 Project Progress Report

+## 📅 28 April 2026
+### 👨‍💻 Mohan Kumar
+- Created a GitHub account and repository.

+---

+## 📅 30 April 2026 (Thursday)
+### 👨‍💻 Mohan Kumar
+- Worked with GitHub branches.
+- Added the project to the repository.
+- Added team members to the project.
+- Learned and worked on GitHub pull requests.
+- Updated the GitHub repository.

+---

+## 📅 05 May 2026
+### 👨‍💻 Mohan Kumar
+- Updated the project name.
+- Worked on personas.
+- Worked on scenarios.
+- Updated the `scenarios.md` file in GitHub.
+- Reviewed pull requests.
+- Discussed the three project parts with team members.